Linux Mint (Cinnamon Flavour) and Ubuntu "Howto" Articles

 - Updated - An Introduction to Git - Applications in Cinnamon Applet Development - An introduction to Git and its use in keeping Applet development under configuration control.

-- Using Git for Software Development - Building and Patching Ubuntu Kernels and Cinnamon - an introduction to building and patching and a Linux Kernel, initially required for my Helios Ultrabook, and of Cinnamon mainly for testing patches during development.
+- Using Git for Software Development - Building and Patching Linux Kernels and Cinnamon - an introduction to building and patching and a Linux Kernel, initially required for my Helios Ultrabook, and of Cinnamon mainly for testing patches during development.

 - Open Source, Free and Cross-Platform Software - This is still under development coming out of our experiences with Ubuntu Linux.
 It addresses the issues of Open Source, Free and Cross-Platform Software.
 It is targeted at making the transition between operating systems, keeping options open for such a transition or just obtaining the enhanced security of Open Source software.
 It may even save you money as well!